Shira-3749/jquery-scrollfix/README.markdown

         top: 0;
     }

+    containerSelector.scroll-fix {
+        position: relative; /* required!! */

-    /* Fill empty space left after the element in the container when it is positioned */ /* Setting the option autoElementSubstitute to true can be used instead (see options below) */ containerSelector.scroll-fix {
+        /* Fill empty space left after the element in the container when it is positioned */ /* Setting the option autoElementSubstitute to true can be used instead (see options below) */
         height: <insert value here>px;
     }